 Once infants turn two years old, they are required to have a purchased ticket and occupy a seat.
 Infants who reach their second birthday after their outbound flight must have a purchased ticket and occupy a seat for their return flight(s).

-And Lufthansa has very similar wording in its policies: “Children who turn two years of age during the trip require their own seat.
-In this case the child fare will be charged for the entire trip.”
+And Lufthansa has very similar wording in its lap child policies: “Children who turn two years of age during the trip require their own seat.
+In this case, the child fare will be charged for the entire trip.”

-A quick check of other airlines show that this is the policy across the board.
-The airlines define lap children as infants who have not yet reached 24 months of age.
+A quick check of other airlines shows that this is the policy across the board.
+The airlines define lap children as children who have not yet reached 24 months of age.

-It is unclear where Hillandahl’s confusion about this policy arose, and frankly, I found it difficult to believe that multiple employees at both airlines gave her this erroneous information pertaining to such a widespread standard policy.
+It is unclear where Hillandahl’s confusion about this policy arose.
+But she maintains that multiple employees at both airlines gave her this erroneous information.

 We couldn’t help Hillandahl because the facts were not on her side.
-Her son did fly home from Italy in business class, and according to the policies of both airlines, this was the correct protocol.
+Her son did fly home from Italy in business class, and according to the policies of both airlines, the correct protocol was followed.